Trade directory · Philadelphia metro · Pennsylvania

 Inspection Schedule

-Inspections required only for permitted work - typically mid-point and final.
-Lead-safe work subject to EPA compliance checks.
+Inspections typically required for commercial work and historic properties.
+Lead-safe work practices subject to random EPA inspection.
+Most residential work self-certified.

 §4